mer-hybris/hadk.sailfishos.org/subsystems.rst

 which is supplied with the sensorfw backend plugin in QtSensors and a copy of it is already among your default configs.

-For Mer based systems, the QtSensors source code is at: https://github.com/mer-qt/qtsensors
+For Sailfish Core based systems, the QtSensors source code is at: https://github.com/mer-qt/qtsensors

 Debugging output of sensorfwd can be increased one level during runtime by sending